Large Deviation Principle for local empirical measure of Coulomb gases at intermediate temperature regime: Proof of lower bound

 \begin{proof}

-We will divide the proof in 4 steps.
-The idea of the proof is that, using results from \cite{rougerie2016higher}, as well as the splitting formula for the equilibrium measure, we can reduce the integral to
+We will divide the proof in 3 steps.
+The idea of the proof is that using the variational formulation of the partition function, as well as the splitting formula for the equilibrium measure (Proposition \eqref{thermalsplittingformula}), we can reduce the integral in equation \eqref{eq:modZ} to

-This is done in steps 0 and 1.
+This is done in step 1.
 Steps 2 and 3 simplify this expression, and show that either the electric energy or the entropy dominates, depending on whether $\gamma > \gamma^{*}$ or $\gamma<\gamma^{*}.$

-Using a density argument, we may assume that $\mu \in L^{\infty}.$ This will only be used in a small argument in step 2.1.

-\textbf{\textit{Step 0}}
+{\textbf{\textit{Step 1}}

 We start with the characterization

 in this equation,

 where